-Figure 2) Barometric pressure sensor in PVC housing 3 m inland on river right.
+Figure 2.
+Barometric pressure sensor in PVC housing 3 m inland on river right.

 Data Downloads and Quality Control

 The stream stage, conductivity and temperature time-series data package was created using 5-minute average measurements that are quality controlled (QC’d), flagged and corrected where needed (Table 2) according to the steps outlined in the “Hakai Sensor Network Quality Control (QC)” document.
 A general summary of the QC process is outlined in the steps below: